 - C3.
 Ensuring academic integrity: The teacher ensures that authentic work has been produced by the student via measures which may include: tests administered by proctors, password-protected tests, limited test-time windows, synchronous contact with the teacher, and/or plagiarism checks.

 - C4.
-Acceptable Use Policy: A clearly stated technology Acceptable Use Policy (AUP) is posted on the course provider's website and/or in the learning management system.
+Acceptable Use Policy: A clearly stated technology Acceptable Use Policy (AUP) is posted on the course provider's website, in the learning management system, or in the student handbook.

 - C5.
-Discipline policies: A clearly defined discipline policy and procedure is posted on the course provider's website and/or in the learning management system to identify and deal with inappropriate student behavior and issues of discipline.
+Discipline policies: A clearly defined discipline policy and procedure is posted on the course provider's website, in the learning management system, or in the student handbook to identify and deal with inappropriate student behavior and issues of discipline.

 - » Possible sources of supporting evidence for section C